asahisuenaga/asahisuenaga/notes/note-4.md

 date: 2026-03-07T09:21
 permalink: /notes/googles-answering-machine
 ---
 <p style="line-height:1.6;">For over twenty years, the unspoken contract of the internet was simple: you ask a question, and Google gives you a map of the world to go find the answer.
-But lately, that map has been replaced by a <code>wall of text</code>.
+But lately, that map has been replaced by a wall of text.
 Google Search is rapidly transitioning from a tool that helps you explore the web to an <strong>answering machine</strong> that tries to prevent you from ever leaving the page.</p>

 <h3 style="line-height:1.6;">Rise of the "Closed Loop"</h3>